 Northern Electric belongs to its members.
 As owners, members have a responsibility to help finance their business.
-They do this by using our services and by allowing the co-op to retain any money collected in excess of actual operating costs.
-The money is used to build and maintain the facilities needed to serve the co-op's members and to service our long-term debt.
+They do this by using co-op services and by allowing the co-op to retain any money collected in excess of actual operating costs.
+The money is used to build and maintain the facilities needed to serve the co-op's members and to service long-term debt.
 This money is considered to be capital furnished by the members—capital that will be returned to the members at a later date.
 While the co-op uses the money, members’ capital credits are considered "allocated" but not "retired."

 When are capital credits returned to members?

 Northern Electric also needs to be notified by a relative or other legal representative when a member of record passes away so that the account can be put in another person’s name or closed.
-NEC will refund the deceased member’s capital credits to their estate in a lump sum payment if the account was listed solely in the member's name and is closed.
+Northern Electric Cooperative will refund the deceased member’s capital credits to their estate in a lump sum payment if the account was listed solely in the member's name and is closed.
 For an estate to receive a refund, a relative or representative must provide Northern Electric with a Letter of Administration that designates a legal representative of the estate.